-- 1. Go to a safe place and speak with someone you trust.
+Go to a safe place and speak with someone you trust.
 Tell this person what happened.
-If there is any immediate danger, contact Public Safety if you are on campus or call 911 if you are off campus. - 2.
-Consider securing immediate professional support (e.g., counseling, victim advocacy, medical services, etc.) to assist you in the crisis. - 3.
-If you are on campus during regular business hours, you may go to the Counseling Center at 43 Angwin Plaza, as well as to The Title IX Coordinator (Tanya Healy) at 707-965-6226 for support and guidance.
-These are both confidential resources.
-After regular business hours, or in any situation where an individual wishes, local resources are also available and may be able to provide confidential assistance by calling the after-hours emergency counseling number at 707-965-6789.
+If there is any immediate danger, contact Campus Security if you are on campus or call 911 if you are off campus.

+- 2. Consider securing immediate professional support (e.g., counseling, victim advocacy, medical services, etc.) to assist you in the crisis. - 3.
+If you are on campus during regular business hours, you may go to the Student Wellness Center at 43 Angwin Plaza, as well as to the Title IX Coordinator at 707-965-6226 for support and guidance.
+The Student Wellness Center is a confidential resource on campus, however both the Student Wellness Center and the Title IX Office can provide you with supportive services and reporting options.
+For an emergency that happens after regular business hours, please call the Student Wellness Center emergency line at 707-965-6789.
+Local off-campus confidential services can be accessed by contacting NEWS, Domestic Violence & Sexual Abuse Services in Napa: 707-255-NEWS (6397) or www.napanews.org.

 4. For your safety and well-being, immediate medical attention is encouraged.
 Further, being examined as soon as possible, ideally within 120 hours, is important in the case of rape or sexual assault.
-Sexual Assault Nurse Examiners are available at Pacific Union College Health Services or St. Helena Hospital or Queen of the Valley - Napa; however, you can go to:
+Sexual Assault Nurse Examiners are available at Queen of the Valley - Napa; however, you can go to Kaiser Permanente in Santa Rosa.